Rich the Kid

-Dimitri Leslie Roger (born July 13, 1992), professionally known as Rich the Kid, is an American rapper.
-He released his debut studio album, The World Is Yours, on March 30, 2018.
-His second studio album, The World Is Yours 2, was released on March 22, 2019, and his third studio album, Boss Man, on March 13, 2020.
+Dimitri Leslie Roger (born July 13, 1992), known professionally as Rich the Kid, is an American rapper.
+After a number of independent mixtapes, he signed with Interscope Records in 2017 to release his debut studio album, The World Is Yours (2018).
+Supported by the singles "New Freezer" (featuring Kendrick Lamar) and "Plug Walk", the album peaked at number two on the Billboard 200.
+His second and third studio albums, The World Is Yours 2 (2019) and Boss Man (2020) peaked at numbers four and 24 on the chart, respectively.
+He has also released the collaborative mixtapes Nobody Safe (2020) with YoungBoy Never Broke Again, and Trust Fund Babies (2021) with Lil Wayne.
+Furthermore, he founded the record label Rich Forever Music in 2016, through which he has signed rappers Famous Dex and Jay Critch.

+His 2024 single, "Carnival" (with ¥$ featuring Playboi Carti) marked a period of resurgence as it peaked atop the Billboard Hot 100, becoming his first song to do so.
+Its co-performers, Kanye West and Ty Dolla Sign, both served as executive producers for Roger's fourth studio album, Life's a Gamble (2024), which failed to chart in any known territory.

 Early life

 Dimitri Leslie Roger was born in Queens, New York City, on July 13, 1992.
 He is of Haitian descent and grew up speaking Haitian Creole fluently.
-After his parents' divorce, Roger moved with his mother to College Park, Georgia when he was 13.
+After his parents' divorce, Roger moved with his mother to College Park, Georgia, when he was 13.

-Rich the Kid said he grew up listening to Nas, Jay-Z, 2Pac, Notorious B.I.G. & 50 Cent, but after moving to College Park, he started listening to T.I. and Young Jeezy.
+Rich the Kid grew up listening to Nas, Jay-Z, 2Pac, the Notorious B.I.G., and 50 Cent, but after moving to College Park, he began listening to Southern hip hop artists including T.I. and Jeezy.
 His first rap name was Black Boy Da Kid, but later changed it to Rich the Kid.
 He attended Elmont Memorial Junior – Senior High School in Elmont, New York.